-With an Old Style consist, the command station keeps track of each locomotive individually in the consist within the memory of the command station.
+With an Old Style consist, the command station keeps track of each locomotive in the consist within the memory of the command station.
 Each speed change of the cab generates a separate speed command to each of the decoders in the consist.
 These extra speed commands on the track have significant ramifications if you have a lot of consists operating at one time as in a club situation.
 The effect is to slow down locomotive response to the throttle speed controls.

+Use this method of building a consist with MRC and Digitrax 120 series decoders.
 Decoders in an old style consist have no knowledge of being in a consist and will not operate as a unit when moved to another layout.
 You can add one or more advanced consists to any old style consist.
-The maximum number of locos in an Old Style consist is two (2).